gioblu/PJ105/README.md

 ```
 Multiple PJ105s can be connected in parallel on the same [SoftwareBitBang](https://github.com/gioblu/PJON/tree/master/src/strategies/SoftwareBitBang) bus sharing the same power, ground and data connection.
 Each PJ105 is running an instance of the PJON protocol stack with its own configurable device id, so many can coexist on the same medium.

-PJ105 has been engineered with the strong feeling that in the future "smart homes" will not necessarily host an embedded real-time operative systems in whatever "thing" and expose vulnerabilities out of their physical boundaries.
+PJ105 has been engineered with the strong feeling that in the future "smart homes" will not necessarily host an embedded real-time operative system in whatever "thing" and expose vulnerabilities out of their physical boundaries.
 Otherwise, more probably, they will host many less power-hungry microcontrollers connected to a wired communication bus.

 ### Software
 A basic example program is proposed to let users easily configure the PJ105s using only a series of commands on its PJON [SoftwareBitBang](https://github.com/gioblu/PJON/tree/master/src/strategies/SoftwareBitBang) bus to avoid flashing the chip multiple times.
 With the [Console](software/Console/Console.ino) example and an Arduino compatible device it is possible to input configuration and request samples with an easy to use console interface.
 PJ105 accepts incoming requests if sent by `PJON_MASTER_ID` and its configured recipient id.